Black Hole Feedback, Galaxy Quenching and Outflows at Cosmic Dawn: Analysis of the SEEDZ Simulations

-The goal of this paper was to examine the growth and limitations of MBHs in the \texttt{SEEDZ} simulation suite.
+\end{itemize} The goal of this paper was to examine the growth and limitations of MBHs in the \texttt{SEEDZ} simulation suite.
 Our main finding is that MBHs are unlikely to exceed approximately $10^6$ \msolar through accretion alone by $z = 12.5$.
 The associated feedback injected into the inter-stellar medium due to rapid accretion unbinds the gas from the host halo.
 In principle, this tells us that any future observations of MBHs with masses significantly larger than $10^6$ \msolar before $z=12.5$ would have major implications for our models of the early Universe.
 Of course, this assumes that our model for MBH accretion and feedback captures the key physical processes and is numerically converged.

 The feedback model implemented in the \texttt{SEEDZ} simulations injects thermal feedback isotropically into the surrounding medium during accretion episodes.
 It is entirely possible that our feedback model and parameters are too strong.
 However, the feedback prescription is already relatively weak, employing thermal feedback with a gas coupling factor of 0.05, and further reducing the radiative efficiency $\epsilon$ during super-Eddington phases, as described in \S \ref{sec:feedback_method}.
 In a forthcoming study, we will explore the parameter space of these feedback parameters. \\ An additional consideration is that merger dominated growth may help to alleviate the negative consequences of accretion driven feedback.
 This current set of simulations is too coarse to fully evaluate the impact of the mergers and to what extent they can dominate the growth the MBHs at high redshift.
 Subsequent \texttt{SEEDZ} simulations suites at higher resolution will go some way to tackling this problem.
 Allied to this, our results are broadly consistent with the \texttt{BRAHMA} simulation suite \citep{Bhowmick2026}, where AGN feedback was also shown to suppress early black hole growth.